 Undergraduate, Pennsylvania residents, can qualify for up to $4,000 per year in addition to their PELL Grant eligibility.
 Your family size, financial resources, enrollment status, and educational costs are all important to determine your eligibility.
 Students can get more information on PA.
 State Grants at www.pheaa.org.

 Students are encouraged to seek out and apply for scholarships.
 Students should check with their local high school guidance office for a list of available resources.
 Students should seek assistance from local foundations, religious organizations, fraternities or sororities, and town and civic clubs.
 Include in your search, community organizations such as the Kiwanis, Lion's, Jaycees, 4-H, American Legion, Girl and Boy Scouts, Soroptomists, and BPW Clubs.
-In addition to any scholarship funds in which the student seeks out on his/her own, Joseph F. McCloskey School of Nursing at Schuylkill Health also administers over 20 Scholarship programs each year.
+In addition to any scholarship funds in which the student seeks out on his/her own, Joseph F. McCloskey School of Nursing also administers over 20 Scholarship programs each year.
 A complete list of the Scholarships (including dollar amounts and criteria) is available annually in the Student Handbook.

 Employer Tuition Assistance